Kristof-K/IDR-on-GEFCom14/README.md

 technique for the estimation of conditional distributions under order restrictions" (p.1) [1].
-It can be used to estimate conditional cumulative distribution functions (distributional regression!) of a response variable given realizations of explanatory variables and also predict conditional CDFs for newly observed explanatory variable values.
+It can be used to estimate conditional cumulative distribution functions (distributional regression!) of a response variable given realizations of explanatory variables and also predict conditional CDFs of the response variable for newly observed explanatory variable values.

 ![IDR on synthetic data](./ReadmeImages/IDR_simple.png)